nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    - Marking of students with the same student name
    - Marking of students with both student name field and student ID field
    - Marking of students with case-insensitive student name
+7. Currently, TAvigator supports a student having multiple tutorial groups, but attendance is marked based on the student only.
+As such, we plan to modify the `mark` command so that it takes in a `tg/` input, and attendance can be marked separately for each tutorial group the student belongs to.